8n8/bigwebthing/README.md

             32 + 16 bytes: my encrypted ephemeral key
             16 bytes: overhead of empty payload

-    133 bytes: Noise transport message
+    113 bytes: Noise transport message
         1 byte: 2
         32 bytes: first handshake message
         16 bytes: overhead
-        84 bytes
+        64 bytes
             encrypted
                 32 bytes: hash of encrypted chunk
-                32 bytes: secret key of encrypted chunk 20 bytes: URL of blob server
+                32 bytes: secret key of encrypted chunk

-    <= 15935 bytes: Symmetrically encrypted chunk
+    Symmetrically encrypted chunk
         1 byte: 3
         12 bytes: random nonce
         16 bytes: auth tag
-        <= 15906 bytes
         encrypted
             either
-                    1 byte: 0 (this is the last chunk)
+                1 byte: 0 (this is the last chunk) the chunk
-                    <= 15905 bytes: the chunk
             or
-                    1 byte: 1 (this is not the last chunk) 32 bytes: the hash of the next encrypted chunk 20 bytes: URL of next encrypted chunk
+                1 byte: 1 (this is not the last chunk) 32 bytes: the hash of the next encrypted chunk the chunk
-                    <= 15853 bytes: the chunk

 ### Before chunking but after encoding